AIIT-Matsuo-PBL-2016/oamms/README.md

-# Open Association Member Management System (OAMMS)
+# OAMMS (Open Association Member Management System)
 OAMMS is a simple and oepn source member management system for associations such as academic societies.

 #Project website